zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-testing-in-production.md

 <a name="testing-in-production-completing-the-extension-test"></a>
 ## Completing the extension test

-When all steps are complete, the developer can submit a pull request to enable the extension, as specified in [portalfx-extensions-publishing](portalfx-extensions-publishing).
+When all steps are complete, the developer can submit a pull request to enable the extension, as specified in [top-extensions-publishing.md](top-extensions-publishing.md).
 When the extension is enabled, users will be able to access it in all environments, as specified in [top-extensions-developmentPhases.md](top-extensions-developmentPhases.md).

 <a name="testing-in-production-deploying-test-extensions-using-the-hosting-service"></a>
 ## Deploying test extensions using the hosting service

  For more information about common hosting scenarios, see  [portalfx-extensions-hosting-service-scenarios.md#sideloading](portalfx-extensions-hosting-service-scenarios.md#sideloading).
 For information about debugging switches or feature flags that are used in hosting, see  [portalfx-extensions-flags.md](portalfx-extensions-flags.md).
-For more information about alternatives to the local host environment, see [portalfx-extensions-hosting-service.md](portalfx-extensions-hosting-service.md).
+For more information about alternatives to the local host environment, see [top-extensions-hosting-service.md](top-extensions-hosting-service.md).

-<a name="testing-in-production-common-use-cases-for-custom-stamps"></a>
+<a name="testing-in-production-common-use-cases-for-custom-extensions"></a>
-## Common use cases for custom stamps
+## Common use cases for custom extensions

-There are several scenarios in which a developer may use custom stamps to test various aspects of an extension.
+There are several scenarios in which a developer test various aspects of an extension with different editions of the same extension.
 Some of them are as follows.

 <details>